 The Elk does see lots of fishing pressure, so if the fish don’t seem receptive to Dry-flies a nymph like a bead-head prince or Stonefly will work well.
 I prefer to fish during the week to avoid some of the crowds.
 But despite the crowds, the river still seems to produce so don’t be discouraged if you see a few other people near you while you are fishing.
 It can also be drifted, and one of the outfitters in Fernie can help you experience that.

 The tributaries of the Elk are truly nothing short of remarkable.
 Everthing above applies to these as well, save for the crowds (for the most part).
-The best of these include the Wigwam River, the Fording River, Lizard Creek, and Michel Creek.
-I’m no going to tell you where and how to access them, because if you want to fish them that bad, you will figure it out.
+I’m not going to tell you where and how to access them, because if you want to fish them that bad, you will figure it out.
 Get on google earth.
 Get a back roads mapbook.
 You’ll be into good trout in no time.

-Other good rivers in the area (tributaries of the Kootenay, not the Elk) are the Flathead River, the Bull River, the St. Mary’s River, and the skookumchuk.
-Besides the Bull, all would fall into the ‘Very difficult to access’ category.
-And quite frankly, I like it that way.
+Other good rivers in the area include the Kootenay, and its other tributaries including the Bull, and St. Mary’s Rivers.
+Most are quite difficult to access; and quite frankly, I like it that way.
 Many of these waters are some of my all time favourite so if you have the opportunity to try, I highly recommend it.